 In December 2012 the Criminal Records Bureau (CRB) and the Independent Safeguarding Authority (ISA) merged to create the Disclosure and Barring Service (DBS).

 Like the CRB, the DBS is an executive agency of the Home Office.
-Also like the CRB, DBS provides a checking service for organisations recruiting staff into positions of trust which include regulated activity involving close and unsupervised contact with either children or adults (in certain specific circumstances) as part of their job.
+Also like the CRB, DBS provides a checking service for organisations recruiting staff into positions of trust which include regulated activity involving close and unsupervised contact with either children or vulnerable adults as part of their job.
 In such cases, a certificate (previously known as a 'disclosure') is obtained.